ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Increased `FeeHistory` maximum historical limit to improve MetaMask UI on the C-Chain.
 - Enabled chain state metrics.
-- Migrated go-ethereum v1.10.16 changes.
+- Migrated `go-ethereum` v1.10.16 changes.

 **Miscellaneous**

 - Added the ability to load new VM plugins dynamically.
 - Implemented X-chain + P-chain wallet that can be used to build and sign transactions.
 Without providing a full node private keys.
-- Integrated e2e testing to the repo to avoid maintaining multiple synced repos.
+- Integrated e2e testing to the repository to avoid maintaining multiple synced repositories.
 - Fixed `proposervm` height indexing check to correctly mark the indexer as repaired.
 - Introduced message throttling overrides to be used in future improvements to reliably send messages.
 - Introduced a cap on the client specified request deadline.